-North Carolina, we’re 41 days away from the election and its time for us to raise up for a feminist future!
+North Carolina, we’re 41 days away from the election and its time for us to rise up for a feminist future!
 There’s much at stake for us in this election-voting rights, access to affordable college, police violence and more!
 I created this factsheet for important information you need to know before you head out to the polls on Nov 8th.
 Get informed and get in formation to #VoteFeminist!

 North Carolina has been under pressure since 2013, when a host of conservative lawmakers passed many restrictive laws and policies.
 This election is our time to act.
 Here are four key issues your vote will affect!